Your free business.com+ membership unlocks exclusive tech deals and advisor support

 4. Test the images from PowerShell.

-If you’d like to test the images directly from PowerShell, use the Invoke-Item command to pull up the image’s associated viewer.
-Below, you can see that the Invoke-WebRequest pulled down an image from CNN.com with the word “bleacher.”
+If you want to open the images directly from PowerShell, use the Invoke-Item cmdlet to launch the file’s associated viewer (usually the default Photos app in Windows).
+Below, you can see that Invoke-WebRequest downloaded an image from CNN.com with the word “bleacher.”

 Bleacher example